 There is so much beautiful land to explore in Morocco, and a sunny December day is a great time to head out for a long hike.
-Whether walking along the beach or strolling through a city market or hiking a trail in the desert, the sun keeps you warm while cool temperatures keep you comfortable.
+Whether walking along the beach or strolling through a city market, hiking a mountain trail, or enjoying a day in the Sahara desert, the sun keeps you warm while cool temperatures keep you comfortable.

 And if you find the day too chilly or rainy to suit your mood, there are wonderful places to relax over a bowl of couscous or other Moroccan dishes, listen to some music, or enjoy some beautiful works of art.

 From large cities to friendly villages, Morocco is as diverse as the geography of the land.
 There is something here for every explorer, in December and throughout the entire year!

 BEST PLACES TO VISIT IN MOROCCO IN DECEMBER